brigmanbr/dynamic-report/README.md

 ### Cleanup

 To remove all resources created by Terraform, you can run:
 `terraform destroy -var-file="prod.tfvars"`

 ## Contributing

-1. Fork the repository
+1. Fork the repository and learn more about terraform + lambda + python

 ## License